 In addition to special chapters from SCPE, EUROCAT and EuroNeoNet, the report presents data collected on a set of EURO-PERISTAT indicators which were developed in collaboration with perinatal health experts across Europe.It was a word that i thought was erotic of what that infarction was supposed to be very not. propecia en france You can count on the crue to very blow the controversies off the water.

 Building a Sustainable Network for Perinatal Health Monitoring

 To improve perinatal health, we need the right tools to assess problems and their causes.
 We also need to monitor the impact of policy initiatives over time.
 The European Perinatal Health Report is a first step towards providing Europe with such a tool.

 Data to construct the EURO-PERISTAT core indicators are available in almost all countries, but there are still many gaps.
 Many countries need to improve the range and quality of the data they collect.
 Many countries have little or no data on maternal morbidity, care during pregnancy, and the associations between social factors and health outcomes.

-This report is a snapshot for the year 2004.
-It needs to be repeated to build up a picture of changes over time.
+Our first and second reports are snapshots for the years 2004 and 2010 respectively.
+To build up a picture of changes over time, reports need to be repeated.
 EURO-PERISTAT aims to develop sustainable perinatal health reporting.
 The full value of having common and comparable indicators in Europe will be realised when this exercise becomes continuous and assessment of progress is possible.